Walmart is already talking about toy shopping and it’s not even Labor Day

 Lay far, far away

-Walmart, the nation’s largest retailer, wanted to make sure customers were well aware of all their options this season (and next season) and that it’s easier than ever to buy everything you want with their layaway program.
+Walmart, the nation’s largest retailer, wants to make sure customers were well aware of all their options this season (and next season).
+And that it’s easier than ever to buy everything you want with their layaway program.
 There’s no opening fee, and as long as you pay your final bill by Dec.
 12, all you need to do is put down 10 percent (minimum $10).
 The layaway program begins tomorrow, Sept.
 2.

 Walmart’s already decided exactly what you should buy, depending on what kind of child you have.
 The store polled children on their favorites based on personalities like “The Boss,” “The Dreamer,” and “The Thrill-Seeker.”
 Teenagers, or course, just get video games.

 Walmart isn’t the only one to encourage customers to start spending money before the holidays actually start.
 The NRF says 40 percent of holiday shoppers start before Halloween.
 It’ll be interesting to see if Walmart pushes that number up next year.